 Take an Everglades Backcountry Boat Tour

 The best advice is to take a backcountry boat tour that traverses the Buttonwood Canal through Coot Bay and Tarpon Creek into Whitewater Bay.
-The boat tour was very educational, the tour narrator was also entertaining.
-We saw a couple of enormous crocodiles just sunning themselves on the opposite bank, and around the marina docks.
+The boat tour was very educational, and the tour narrator was also entertaining.
+We saw a couple of enormous crocodiles just sunning themselves on the opposite bank and around the marina docks.
 Our guide also pointed out a few manatees in the marina.
 The boat tour is a great opportunity to photograph birds.
-We saw lots of different migratory birds.
+We saw different migratory birds.
 I just wish we had time to do the sunset cruise.

-The 90-minute Everglades Backcountry Tour departs daily at 11:00 AM, 1:00 PM, & 3:00 PM.
-The park also offers a 90 minute Everglades Florida Bay Tour that departs daily at 12 noon, 2 PM and 4:30 PM.
+The 90-minute Everglades Backcountry Tour departs daily at 11:00 AM, 1:00 PM, and 3:00 PM.
+The park also offers a 90-minute Everglades Florida Bay Tour that departs daily at 12 noon, 2 PM and 4:30 PM.
 Visit www.flamingoeverglades.com or call (239) 695-1095 for more information.

 Where to Stay on the Road to Flamingo